bkonkle/docs/source/newdevmachine.rst

 Change default Finder "Arrange by" to "Name"

-Increase the keyboard repeat rate
+Increase the keyboard repeat rate and decrease the delay

 Install apps
 ************